 Did the Mets just lose a game on a balk?
 Who loses a game on a balk?
 The Mets, that’s who!
 D.J.
 Carrasco balked home the winning run in the tenth inning as the Mets blew a chance to sweep the Braves in Atlanta.

 It was a wild finish to a wild game.
 The Mets took an early two-run lead only to watch R.A.
 Dickey (left), whose knuckleball wasn’t knuckling, cough it up.
 He left the game after four innings down 6-2.
-The Mets managed to tie the score at 6, courtesy of a home run by Scott Hairston, of all people.
-They took at 8-6 lead into the ninth where K-Rod served up a game-tying two-run shot to Brooks Conrad.
+The Mets managed to tie the score at six, courtesy of a home run by Scott Hairston, of all people.
+They took an 8-6 lead into the ninth where K-Rod served up a game-tying two-run shot to Brooks Conrad.

 Then with two outs in the tenth, Lucas Duda ranged to his right to cut off a ball he never should have touched (and should have been ruled an error) to keep the inning going, followed by the fateful balk.

 It was a disappointing loss on many levels — a waste of a comeback, a chance to sweep the hated Braves, a chance to remain above .500, a chance to move within 2.5 games of the Braves and the wild card lead.

 An entertaining game, certainly, but ultimately a huge letdown — we should be used to that as Mets fans!